Jack Lew: Early life, education, and early career

-Lew was born in New York City, the son of Ruth (nee Turoff) and Irving Lew.
+Lew was born in New York City, the son of Ruth (née Turoff) and Irving Lew.
 His family is Jewish.
 He attended New York City public schools, graduating from Forest Hills High School.
 His father was a lawyer and rare book dealer who came to the United States from Poland as a child.
 Lew attended Carleton College in Minnesota for a year, where his faculty adviser was Paul Wellstone, who eventually represented Minnesota in the U.S. Senate.
 He graduated from Harvard College in 1978 and the Georgetown University Law Center in 1983.

 He worked as an aide to Rep. Joe Moakley (D-Mass.) from 1974 to 1975.
 In 1979, he was a senior policy adviser to House Speaker Tip O'Neill.
 Under O'Neill he served at the House Democratic Steering and Policy Committee as Assistant Director and then Executive Director, and was responsible for work on domestic and economic issues including Social Security, Medicare, budget, tax, trade, appropriations, and energy issues.

 Lew practiced as an attorney for five years as a partner at Van Ness Feldman and Curtis.
 His practice dealt primarily with electric power generation.
 He has also worked as Executive Director of the Center for Middle East Research, Issues Director for the Democratic National Committee's Campaign 88, and Deputy Director of the Office of Program Analysis in the city of Boston's Office of Management and Budget.

 Clinton administration

 From February 1993 to 1994, Lew served as Special Assistant to the President under Bill Clinton.
 Lew was responsible for policy development and the drafting of the national service initiative (AmeriCorps) and health care reform legislation.

 Lew left the White House in October 1994 to work as OMB's Executive Associate Director and Associate Director for Legislative Affairs.
 From August 1995 until July 1998, Lew served as Deputy Director of OMB.
 There, Lew was chief operating officer responsible for day-to-day management of a staff of 500.
 He had crosscutting responsibilities to coordinate Clinton administration efforts on budget and appropriations matters.
 He frequently served as a member of the Administration negotiating team, including regarding the Balanced Budget Act of 1997.

-President Clinton nominated Lew to be Director of the OMB, and the United States Senate confirmed him for that job on July 31, 1998.
+President Clinton nominated Lew to be director of the OMB, and his nomination was confirmed by the United States Senate on July 31, 1998.
 He served in that capacity until the end of the Clinton administration in January 2001.
-As OMB Director, Lew had the lead responsibility for the Clinton Administration's policies on budget, management, and appropriations issues.
-As a member of the Cabinet and senior member of the economic team, he advised the President on a broad range of domestic and international policies.
+As OMB director, Lew had the lead responsibility for the Clinton Administration's policies on budget, management, and appropriations issues.
+As a member of the Cabinet and senior member of the economic team, he advised the president on a broad range of domestic and international policies.
 He represented the Administration in budget negotiations with Congress and served as a member of the National Security Council.